acgd-webdev-5/final-portfolio-critique/README.md

 ## Hand in

-Submit your paragraph to the final project Canvas assignment.
+Submit your paragraph to the final project assignment online.
 There’s a textfield you can paste into.